OfficeDev/teams-toolkit/docs/cicd/README.md

 ### Customize CI Pipeline
 There are some potential changes you can make to adapt your project:

-1. Rename the template file to `Jenkinsfile` since it's a common practise, and put it under the target branch, for example, the `dev` branch.
+1. Rename the template file to `Jenkinsfile` since it's a common practice, and put it under the target branch, for example, the `dev` branch.
 1. Change how the CI flow is triggered.
 We default to use the triggers of `pollSCM` when a new change is pushed into the `dev` branch.
 1. Ensure you have a npm build script, or customize the way you build in the automation code.
 1. Ensure you have a npm test script which returns zero for success, and/or change the test commands.